 The SIRIC budget supports scientific projects via mutualized key posts.
 These posts are essential for inter-program integration.
 The posts are engineers, managers, clinical research assistants or post-doctoral researchers.

-We also fund part of the programs via a laboratory functioning budget essentially for the development of preclinical models and high throughput DNA sequencing.
+We also fund part of the programs via a laboratory functioning budget.

 Technological and transverse structures for the programs